instantdb/instant/client/www/pages/docs/cli.md

 npx instant-cli init
 ```

-Similar to `git init`, running `instant-cli init` will generate a new app id and add `instant.schema.ts` and `instant.perms.ts` files if none are present in your project's root directory.
+Running `instant-cli init` will help you generate your `instant.schema.ts` and `instant.perms.ts` files.
+You can either create a new Instant app, or an import an existing one through this flow.

 ### Push schema